The Final Architecture: Shards of Earth

-Decades later, conflict arises between the Parthenon (an all-female group of clones) and the Council of Human Interests, or Hugh.
+Decades later, conflict arises between the Parthenon (an all-female group of clones) and the Council of Human Interests, an interplanetary human government colloquially called Hugh.
 Myrmidon Executor Solace is ordered to find Idris and convince him to join the Parthenon.
 Idris is working as a salvager on the spaceship Vulture God.
-The crew also includes Olli, a disabled human who moves with the help of a device called the Scorpion, as well as Kittering, the crew's accountant and a member of the Hannilambra species.
-Solace helps save Idris from a kidnapping attempt and temporarily joins the crew.
+The crew also includes Olli, a disabled human engineer; Kris, a disgraced human lawyer; and Kittering, a Hannilambra accountant.
+Solace helps save Idris from being kidnapped by the powerful Uskaro family.
+She temporarily joins the crew.

 Vulture God is hired by the Hegemony to search for a lost ship called the Oumaru.
 They find that it has been attacked by Architects.
 Both ships are then hijacked by the Broken Harvest crime syndicate, which is based out of the Hegemony.
 The crew follows Broken Harvest to the planet Tarekuma, where they reclaim their ship.
 In the process, they discover that the Oumaru was carrying Originator artifacts, which could protect an entire planet from Architects.
-They fly to the planet Jericho, where an archaeologist named Trine verifies the box’s authenticity.
-Broken Harvest attempts to kidnap the crew again, and eventually catches them near Berlenhof, capital of Hugh.
+They fly to the planet Jericho, where a Hiver archaeologist named Trine verifies the box’s authenticity.
+Broken Harvest attempts to kidnap the crew again and eventually catches them near Berlenhof, capital of Hugh.

 The Parthenon arrives to rescue Vulture God’s crew from Broken Harvest.
 As the Parthenon and Hugh fight over the fate of Idris and the Originator relics, an Architect appears at Berlenhof.
 The Parthenon and Idris take the artifacts to meet it.
-The Architect takes the artifacts from the ship.
+The Architect takes the artifacts.
 Idris manages to contact the Architect and learns that some unknown force is directing them to destroy inhabited planets.
 The Architect leaves the system.
 Idris and the crew agree to join the Parthenon, hoping to create a new group of Intermediaries before the Architects return.